HuksoLimbu/LearnAllAlgorithms/README.md

 ## 2. Linear Regression <a name ="lr"></a>

 Linear regression is probably one of the most important and widely used regression techniques.
 It’s among the simplest regression methods.
 One of its main advantages is the ease of interpreting results.(via https://realpython.com/linear-regression-in-python/))

+## 3. K-Nearest Neighbour <a name = "knn"><a/>
+The k-nearest neighbors algorithm, also known as KNN or k-NN, is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.(via https://www.geeksforgeeks.org/k-nearest-neighbor-algorithm-in-python/)

 #                        Author - Bijaya Thebe